 Small Business, Enterprise and Employment Act 2015

 On the 18th November 2014 MP’s voted to include a ‘Market Rent Only’ option for tied and leased Public Houses.
 This decision effectively heralded the end of the beer tie as we know it.
-The Act was granted Royal Assent on 26th March 2015.
-Pub companies with an estate of 500 or more premises will be duty bound to offer a ‘free of tie’ option to their tenants from summer 2016.
+The Act received Royal Assent on 26th March 2015.
+Pub companies with an estate of 500 or more premises will have to offer a ‘free of tie’ option to their tenants from summer 2016.

 Here is a link to the government website which details the Market Rent Only Option: www.parliament.uk/briefing-papers/SN07074.pdf

 The market rent only option is now law in England and Wales and government has announced that the New Code of Practice for tied tenants.
 In a briefing note sent to members of the ALMR (association of licensed multiple retailers) Kate Nicholls said “The new Code will be introduced on 26 May 2016 and will be effective immediately – any rent review which takes place from 27 May 2016 will be governed by the new provisions and will give tenants the right to have detailed tied rent assessments, request a Market Rent Only (MRO) alternative and take a case to the Adjudicator for any behaviour or rent event after that date.
 The government has also confirmed that all the code provisions, aside from MRO will carry over should a tied pub be sold to a landlord not covered by the statutory code until the lease ends of the first rent review, whichever is sooner.